-According to some prevalent studies, autism occurs equitably across demographic and ethnic groups (Autism Society of America, 2000; Fombonne et al., 2001).
+According to some prevalence studies, autism rates are similar across demographic and ethnic groups (Autism Society of America, 2000; Fombonne et al., 2001).
 The origin of autism spectrum disorders (ASD) is unknown; however, different cultural groups have their own perceptions of the causes of the disorder.
-Parental beliefs about ASD diagnosis and treatment are influenced by their cultural background (Avidi , Griffins , Brough, 2000).
-When it comes to cultural perspectives on the etiology of autism, Pitten (2008) suggested Anglo Americans generally accept the concept of physicality and some believe that immunizations or other physical elements cause the disorder.
-African Americans generally believe that nontraditional issues like diet, food processing, and contamination cause autism.
-Asian Americans tend to hold the perspective that autism and other disabilities are a punishment for violating a religious, ethical, or cultural code or disharmony between yin and yang forces (Danesco, 1997; Dyches et al., 2004).
-Some Latino mothers have a more favorable view of autism, believing it is a blessing or gift from God that will provide the mothers with the opportunity to become more useful and sacrifice a part of their life to serve another (Dyches et al., 2004; Wilder, Dyches, Obiakor, & Algozzine, 2004).
-Beliefs about the cause of autism or other developmental delays from a specific cultural perspective should be cautiously interpreted, because these beliefs vary among members within any given social group (Skinner, Correa, Skinner, & Bailey, 2001).
+Parental beliefs about ASD diagnosis and treatment are influenced by their cultural background (Avid, Griffins , & Brough, 2000).
+When it comes to cultural perspectives on the etiology of autism, Pitten (2008) suggests that Anglo-Americans generally accept the concept of physicality, and some believe that immunizations or other physical elements cause the disorder.
+African-Americans generally believe that non-traditional issues like diet, food processing, and contamination cause autism.
+Asian-Americans tend to hold the perspective that autism and other disabilities are a punishment for violating a religious, ethical or cultural code, or as a result of a disharmony between yin and yang forces (Danesco, 1997; Dyches et al., 2004).
+Some Latino-American mothers hold a more favorable view of autism, believing it is a blessing or gift from God that provides the mothers with the opportunity to be more useful and to sacrifice a part of their life to serve another (Dyches et al., 2004; Wilder, Dyches, Obiakor, & Algozzine, 2004).
+Cultural beliefs about the causes of autism or other developmental delays should be cautiously interpreted, as it is important to remember that these beliefs vary among individual members within any given social group (Skinner, Correa, Skinner, & Bailey, 2001).

-It is argued that social understanding and social development are most affected by cultural factors and that accepted social norms are subject to considerable cultural variation (Dyches et al., 2005).
-People from different cultural backgrounds have differences in social expectations: Wilder et al. (2004) and Liu, (2005), for example, found that the level of eye contact provided by individuals from Asian American cultures seem to vary from that of White Americans.
-Perepa (2013) comments that similar patterns are found in some Nigerian families in the UK, for whom giving direct eye contact was considered rude; conversely, in Western society eye contact is a required behaviour.
-In fact lack of eye contact is considered as one of the symptoms of the disorder when found in individuals with ASD and is part of many screening tools such as Q-CHAT (Allison et al. 2008).
-Similar cultural differences in use of non-verbal communication (Liu, 2005), language (Kim, Kim and Rue, 1997), and achieving of developmental milestones (Daley, 2004) have been reported in various cross-cultural studies.
-For example, in communities where children are expected to have a passive role, some of the features of autism such as repetitive questioning or echolalia can be viewed as more challenging by the parents (Dyches et al. 2007).
-These different perceptions could have an impact on whether or not a family considers these behaviours as difficulties or differences that need to be addressed, which behaviours are considered to be more problematic, which services the family accesses, and when they do so.
+In general, social understanding and social development are thought to be most affected by cultural factors and that accepted social norms are subject to considerable cultural variation (Dyches et al., 2005).
+People from different cultural backgrounds have differences in social expectations; for example, Wilder and colleagues (2004) and Liu (2005) found that the extent of eye contact in social situations varies across individuals from Asian-American cultures as compared to White Americans.
+Perepa (2013) comments that similar patterns are found in some Nigerian families in the UK, for whom direct eye contact is considered rude; conversely, in Western cultures eye contact is a required behavior.
+In fact, lack of eye contact is considered to be one of the symptoms of ASD and is part of many screening tools such as Q-CHAT (Allison et al., 2008).
+Cultural differences additionally exist in the use of non-verbal communication (Liu, 2005), language (Kim, Kim, & Rue, 1997), and achievement of developmental milestones (Daley, 2004) and have been reported in various cross-cultural studies.
+For example, in communities where children are expected to have a passive role, some of the features of autism such as repetitive questioning or echolalia are likely to be viewed as more challenging by the parents (Dyches et al., 2007).
+These different perceptions could have an impact on whether or not a family considers these behaviors to be problematic and, in turn, whether the family utilizes services, at what point they utilize services, and which particular services they utilize.